learn-co-curriculum/precollege-intro-software-engineering-track/day-08/lectures/forms/README.md

 We can now accept input from our users and give output based on our responses!
 We've learned how every website anywhere takes in user's data.

+### Hints/Hurdles

++ This is a lot to pack into one MVC lecture - feel free to save this for after Ideation/early Day 9.